-- 3. Standing Committees - a.
-Committee to Promote Teaching and Faculty and Student Research and Creative Activity - 1) Charge: To promote faculty excellence in teaching, research and creative activity and to promote, stimulate and support undergraduate and graduate student engagement at Bradley University.
-Student engagement is defined as the active engagement of students as emerging professionals in their field through research, creative production, professional activities, and service
+3. Standing Committees

+a.
+Committee to Promote Teaching and Faculty and Student Research and Creative Activity

+- Charge: To promote faculty excellence in teaching, research and creative activity and to promote, stimulate and support undergraduate and graduate student engagement at Bradley University.
+Student engagement is defined as the active engagement of students as emerging professionals in their field through research, creative production, professional activities, and service - 2) Committee Membership: The committee will consist of: - a) One faculty member from each college, appointed by their Dean for threeyear terms from nominations solicited from a pool of engaged, volunteer faculty members. - b) Director, Ex-Officio - c) Additional members as deemed necessary and appropriate by this committee's membership and the committee chair b.
+Bradley University Campus Conversations Series Committee

-- 2) Committee Membership: The committee will consist of: - a) One faculty member from each college, appointed by their Dean for three-year terms from nominations solicited from a pool of engaged, volunteer faculty members. - b) Director, Ex-Officio - c) Additional members as deemed necessary and appropriate by this committee's membership and the committee chair - b.
-Bradley University Campus Conversations Series Committee - 1) Charge: To stimulate discussions across the University on issues that can and should affect what Bradley is in the future. - 2) Committee Membership: The Committee will consist of: - a) Director, Ex-Officio - b) One faculty member from each college, appointed by their Dean from a pool of engaged volunteers. - c) Additional members as deemed necessary and appropriate by this committee's membership and the committee chair - c.
-A University New Faculty Mentorship Committee: - 1) This committee will provide advice and assistance to the Director to assist and develop the delivery of programs that support new full-time faculty as they become acclimated to the expectations for an academic career as a member of the tenured faculty. - 2) This committee will consist of three faculty representatives from each college and the Graduate School selected by the College and appointed by the Dean. - 3) The majority of the membership should be faculty with less than 5 years experience at Bradley. - 4.
-Funding for faculty development and student engagement - a.
-Contingent upon available funds, this office will maintain an open call for proposals in three categories of support with oversight of panels, as indicated parenthetically.
+- 1) Charge: To stimulate discussions across the University on issues that can and should affect what Bradley is in the future. - 2) Committee Membership: The Committee will consist of: - a) Director, Ex-Officio - b) One faculty member from each college, appointed by their Dean from nominations solicited from a pool of engaged volunteers. - c) Additional members as deemed necessary and appropriate by this committee's membership and the committee chair c.
+A University New Faculty Mentorship Committee:

+- This committee will provide advice and assistance to the Director to assist and develop the delivery of programs that support new full-time faculty as they become acclimated to the expectations for an academic career as a member of the tenured faculty. - 2) This committee will consist of three faculty representatives from each college.
+Recommendations for new members may be provided by the committee's membership for consideration by each college.
+Faculty representatives will be selected by the College and appointed by the Dean. - 3) The majority of the membership should be faculty with less than 5 years experience at Bradley.

+4. Funding for faculty development and student engagement

+- Contingent upon available funds, this office will periodically call for proposals in three categories of support with oversight of panels, as indicated parenthetically.
 The oversight panels will be, drawn from the OTEFD Advisory Board: - 1) Innovative Teaching Panel (instructional innovation and faculty development in teaching) - 2) Faculty Scholarship Panel (faculty research and creative activities) - 3) Student Engagement Panel (student engagement projects) - b.
 The Panels' recommendations will be forwarded to the Associate Provost for Research for final approval. - c.
 Guidelines for proposal submissions will be determined by the Board as posted at this office's website.
 The Board will also determine the guidelines to be used to review proposals and for prioritization in the case of insufficient resources to fund all proposals.